Learn about leased line connectivity and the advantages of a leased line

 A leased connection configuration will most likely be via a fibre optic circuit but it can also be delivered via technology like Ethernet first mile which is delivered over copper cables combined with some error correction technology.
 The advantages of having leased lines rather than broadband are not just in download speeds – these may in fact sometimes be slower – but that you have the same speed in both directions (known as synchronous connection).
 Plus there won’t be any contention from other businesses or individuals using the link, so it will maintain its performance levels whatever the time of day.

 Let’s look at some of these advantages in a bit more detail.
-Because it’s synchronous, a leased line means that you get the same transfer speed for data flowing in both directions.
+Because it’s synchronous, leased line connectivity means that you get the same transfer speed for data flowing in both directions.
 If you have systems in the cloud and your critical business processing is reliant on having an internet connection, this equal speed is a major advantage.

 Heavy cloud use means you’re going to be uploading large amounts of data as well as downloading it.
 A synchronous circuit also makes for more reliable use of communication services like video calling and VoIP calling which are becoming increasingly popular amongst business users seeking to control communication costs.